Release of Student Information

 - Student Evaluation of Instruction

 - Syllabus Search Website

 The Family Educational Rights and Privacy Act of 1974, as amended (otherwise known as FERPA), sets forth requirements regarding the privacy of student records.
 FERPA governs release of records maintained by an educational institution and access to those records.
 This page explains the rights of students with respect to their educational records, and outlines the University's procedures to comply with the FERPA.

-Copies of the Act and any University policies related to the Act are available online through the University Registrar’s website at; http://registrar.osu.edu/policies/privacy_release_student_records.pdf and from the Student Service Center or College Offices.
+Copies of the Act and any University policies related to the Act are available online through the University Registrar’s website at; http://registrar.osu.edu/policies/privacy_release_student_records.pdf and from Buckeye Link (formerly the Buckeye Link) or College Offices.
 Questions concerning FERPA should be referred to the University Registrar, your college/extended campus office, or the office that maintains the student record in question.

 Release of Student Record Information is generally not done by The Ohio State University without the expressed, written consent of the student.
 There are some exceptions regarding Directory Information, emergency situation, subpoenas (lawfully issued), parent requests of a dependent student and an educational “need to know” (to appropriate faculty or staff of Ohio State).

 For more details please review our Privacy and Release of Student Education Records.
-The Release of Information Authorization forms are available at the Student Service Center, 1st Floor Student Academic Services Building, 281 W. Lane Avenue, Columbus, Ohio 43210.
+The Release of Information Authorization forms are available at the Buckeye Link, 1st Floor Student Academic Services Building, 281 W. Lane Avenue, Columbus, Ohio 43210.

 Students desiring to withhold release of Directory Information will be asked to acknowledge agreement with the following statement of understanding regarding the implications of a "no release" shown in the screen shot below: